inertia186/cobblebot/README.md

 session cookies, so operators should expect to sign in again after that deploy.
 No preference or application data is affected.

+Rails 7.1 defaults write framework messages as JSON while retaining Marshal read compatibility.
+Existing Rails 7.0 admin sessions remain readable, but a rollback after Rails 7.1 has issued a new session may require another sign-in.
+CobbleBot does not configure a shared Rails cache, so the Rails 7.1 cache format does not require an operational cache migration or flush.
+Resque payloads and Redis keys are independent of these Rails message and cache formats.

 Each scheduled watchdog job is a one-shot maintenance pass; it does not sleep or replenish its own queue.
 During that pass, the worker queue policy keeps one pending standby for the five-minute log monitor and, when enabled, IRC.
 Active